spydx/www_kefo_no/_featured_categories/projects.md

 slug:   projects
 menu: true
 description: >
-  Selected project for showcasing, some of them  are avaiable on my github.
+  Selected project for showcasing, some of them are available on my GitHub.
 ---

 {% include github.html %}